 Equally as important when it comes to barrier repair ingredients are those that will disrupt the barrier:

-- Perfumes and some essential oils: These can cause serious irritation of the skin.
+- perfumes and some essential oils: These can cause severe irritation on your skin

-- Mineral oils: These can affect the natural production of the skin’s own protective substances.
+- mineral oils: These can affect the natural production of your skin’s protective substances

-- Silicones: Again, they affect the skin’s ability to make its own protective substances.
+- Silicones affect your skin’s ability to make protective substances.

-- Alcohols and actives: They will strip the barrier and alter the pH, causing inflammation and sensitivity.
+- Alcohols and actives can strip your barrier and alter the pH, causing inflammation and sensitivity.

-Being free of these ingredients allows the products to have a proactive and positive effect on the skin, preventing a breakdown of the skin’s natural defence system by protecting the acid mantle, regenerating skin cells, and improving hydration.
+Being free of these ingredients allows the products to have a proactive and positive effect on your skin, preventing a breakdown of your skin’s natural defence system by protecting the acid mantle, regenerating skin cells, and improving hydration.

-But I feel that instead, we should turn our attention to replenishing what should naturally be there, with ingredients that match the composition of our skin.
-Read more about skin-identical ingredients here.
+The point here is that, traditionally, skincare products focus on adding new ingredients to the skin.
+But we believe; instead, we should turn our attention to replenishing what should naturally be there with elements that match the composition of our skin – you can read more about skin-identical ingredients here.